 TO: The Board of Regents Addendum IX-D-3

-Academic Affairs

-MEETING DATE: March 15, 2013

-SUBJECT: Strategic Framework report on Workforce Opp Program Alignment portunities and Academic
+SUBJECT: Strategic Framework report on Workforce Opportunities and Academic

-RECOMMENDED ACTION: Report
+Program Alignment

-PREVIOUS ACTION: March 2, 2012 - An updated Workforce Oppor Program Alignment report was provided to the
+PREVIOUS ACTION: March 2, 2012 - An updated Workforce Opportunities and Academic needs in the State of Nebraska and compiled a list of the six major categories for development.
+They are Business Marketing and

+Program Alignment report was provided to the Board of Regents

-EXPLANATION: In 2005, the University of Nebraska analyzed I needs in the State of Nebraska and compiled a categories for development.
-They are Business Management; Communication and Information and Agricultural Systems; Health Sciences; Hu Industrial, Manufacturing and Engineering Sys these six broad employment categories, the NU numerous instructional programs to prepare the November 2006, the outcome of this research v of Regents and we began indexing all existing directly addressed jobs in these six areas.
-In su updated the indexed list by adding new instruct workforce needs.
-This report lists the six major areas and provide certificate programs that have been added this year a and new programs under development are high list of the six major s Marketing and n Systems; Environmental uman Sciences; and stems.
-Within each of J campuses provide e Nebraska workforce.
-In was presented to the Board academic programs that ubsequent years, NU has tional programs to meet es a list of NU degree and r development. are highlighted in purple
+EXPLANATION: In 2005, the University of Nebraska analyzed 16 studies of workforce

+Management; Communication and Information Systems; Environmental and Agricultural Systems; Health Sciences; Human Sciences; and Industrial, Manufacturing and Engineering Systems.
+Within each of these six broad employment categories, the NU campuses provide numerous instructional programs to prepare the Nebraska workforce.
+In November 2006, the outcome of this research was presented to the Board of Regents and we began indexing all existing academic programs that directly addressed jobs in these six areas.
+In subsequent years, NU has updated the indexed list by adding new instructional programs to meet workforce needs.

+This report lists the six major areas and provides a list of NU degree and certificate programs currently in place or under development.

+New programs that have been added this year are highlighted in purple and new programs under development are highlighted in yellow.

-APPROVED: Susan M. Fritz Interim Executive Vice President and Provost
+APPROVED: Susan M. Fritz

-DATE: February 21, 2013